upala-digital-identity/docs/source/universe.rst

 **Random Handshakes Wrap**.
 The Random Handshakes system was proposed earlier in the Upala blog (todo).
 It relies on face recognition and the real-world intersection of people.
 This whole system or its parts (i.e. based on location) can be wrapped with Upala protocol.

 **Layer 2 Analyzers**.
-A wrap could use several identity systems as inputs (collect data from other branches, wraps or existing non-Upala projects) and uniquely calculate user scores.
+A wrap could use several identity systems as inputs (collect data from other dimensions, wraps or existing non-Upala projects) and uniquely calculate user scores.
 It could use some complicated off-chain graph analysis (like the one that Bright ID does).

 Unions
 ======

-A DApp could choose to trust several branches to get scores for its users.
-This is one way of combining branches.
-But it is not very effective because every DApp is responsible for choosing the right (reputable) branches.
+A DApp could choose to trust several dimensions to get scores for its users.
+This is one way of combining dimensions.
+But it is not very effective because every DApp is responsible for choosing the right (reputable) dimensions.
 That is to do curation work by itself.
 We don't want that.

-A better way is to create a group with branches as members.
-It will unite several identity systems (branches).
+A better way is to create a group with dimensions as members.
+It will unite several identity systems (dimensions).
 Groups like this may be called Unions.
 A Union group may be a For Profit group and earn by charging DApps for score calculation (or confirmation).

 .. note::

-	Group types and branches are just paradigms.
-Neither Group types nor Branches are parts of the protocol.
+	Group types and dimensions are just paradigms.
+Neither Group types nor Dimensions are parts of the protocol.
 These are just sets of **paradigms** with arbitrary names.
 These paradigms help to understand the possibilities of the protocol.
 And can be helpful when building on top of Upala.

 .. include:: ./footer.rst